-Beginning in the fall of 2003, EY developed three incentive compensation programs for the executives and other employees of Home specifically designed to meet the needs of the liquidation operations.
-These plans, the Retention Incentive Plan (RIP), the Annual Incentive Plan (AIP), and the Collection Incentive Plan (CIP) were approved by the State of New Hampshire Superior Court (Court) on April 21, 2004 (please see Docket No. 03-E-0106).
-In addition, the Liquidator decided to submit the incentive and retention plans for annual approval by the Court.
-The Special Deputy Liquidator position has never participated in these incentive plans.
-The Liquidator is the administrator of the incentive and retention plans (now the AIP and CIP plans, only) and the Special Deputy Liquidator, by delegation, is responsible for monitoring the operation of the two plans.
-As such, it is appropriate for the Special Deputy Liquidator's compensation to be independent of these plans.
+Incentive plan background: Beginning in the fall of 2003, EY developed various incentive compensation programs for executives and other employees of Home to meet the needs of the liquidation operations.
+Currently, only the Annual Incentive Plan (AIP) remains active (please note that the AIP was approved by the State of New Hampshire Superior Court (Court) on April 21, 2004; Docket No. 03-E-0106).
+In addition, the Liquidator decided to submit the incentive plan for annual approval by the Court.
+The Special Deputy Liquidator position has never participated in Home's incentive compensation plans.

-Commissioner Sevigny

-State of New Hampshire Ins.
-Dept

-Page 2 of 5
+EY Building a better working world Commissioner Sevigny State of New Hampshire Ins.
+Dept Page 2 of 6